Are you looking at responsible sourcing? Is sustainable development a key challenge for your business?

 8. Be agile in responding to crises like the spread of Covid-19

 Fairtrade farmers and workers were able to use their Fairtrade Premium flexibly to support their communities during the crisis, from providing emergency food packages to distributing masks and cleaning products.
-The Fairtrade Premium has meant farmers and workers have been more resilient to the impacts of COVID-19 and been able to continue providing Fairtrade supply for businesses, while protecting their communities.
+The Fairtrade Premium has meant farmers and workers have been more resilient to the impacts of Covid-19 and have been able to continue providing Fairtrade supply for businesses while protecting their communities.